 In most Asian and African cultures, the left hand is dedicated to personal hygiene.
 Thus, it is forbidden to touch food with it as it is considered unclean.

 Since our societies are increasingly connected and multicultural, it is best to stick to this rule in Western countries too.

 The proper etiquette requires to eat food with the fingers, not with the hands.
 The palm and the back of the hand should not touch the food.

 Use only your thumb, pointer, and middle finger to touch the food.
 Keep your fourth and fifth fingers attached to your palm.
 Do not lift your little finger.

 The correct movement should be similar to grabbing french fries.
 The food should not touch your palms or the back of your hands.

-4) Never put your fingers into your mouth
+Do not put your fingers into your mouth

 Often, eating with the fingers happens with food from a shared dish or serving plate.
 Thus, your fingers must be as clean as possible.
 This also means avoiding any contact between the shared dish and your saliva.

-Use your fingers to bring food to your mouth, but do not let them in.
+Use your fingers to bring food to your mouth but do not let them in.
 Use your thumb to push the food into your mouth.